maxmekiska/arguing_predictors/README.md

 ## Installation

+**The installation instruction are tested on a Windows 10 operating system**

 First download the program repository.

 The proof of concept program uses a Jupyter notebook as UI.
 The program can also be used without a Jupyter notebook by executing the main.py file.
 In case of executing the main.py file, a small GUI will appear after the model set-up in the file has been successfully trained.
 The GUI is a window containing buttons to display different statistics about the systems overall performance.
 However, it is recommended to use the system with a Jupyter notebook and the main.py file to demo the system.